roydenwa/cell-centroid-former/README.md

 ![Model architecture](assets/cell-centroid-former.png?raw=true "Model architecture")

 The comparison of ViTs and CNNs in computer vision applications reveals that their receptive fields are fundamentally different ([Raghu et al., 2021](https://arxiv.org/abs/2108.08810)).
-The receptive fields of ViTs capture local and global information in both ear- lier and later layers.
+The receptive fields of ViTs capture local and global information in both earlier and later layers.
 The receptive fields of CNNs, on the other hand, initially capture local information and gradually grow to capture global information in later layers.
 Therefore, we use MobileViT blocks ([Mehta and Rastegari, 2022](https://arxiv.org/abs/2110.02178)) in the neck part of our proposed model to enhance global information compared to a fully convolutional neck part.
 We represent cells by their centroid, their width, and their height.